libretro/docs/docs/guides/netplay-faq.md

 !!!
 Warning
     RetroArch doesn't check if you managed to open your ports manually, the lobby server doesn't either so make sure you do that properly or enable the Relay Server or people won't be able to connect to your session.
 You can use [this tool](http://www.yougetsignal.com/tools/open-ports/), enter your **Netplay TCP Port** once you are hosting and it will tell you if the port is open or not.

-Once you start hosting you can check your own lobby [here](http://newlobby.libretro.com/list).

 ### Configure Netplay Clients